What makes Chimera

 First, our riders are also our builders; everyone at Chimera has a direct connection to board design, shaping, building.

-Our riders and clients identify a need and the board they want.
-The team then designs, builds and rides successive iterations of the new shape, tweaking as they go.
-That board is offered to our customers as a specialty, hand-built model, for a final round of independent reviews.
+Next, our riders and clients identify a need and the board they want.
+The team then designs, builds and rides successive iterations of the new shape, improving as they go.
+That board is then offered to our customers as a specialty, hand-built model, for a final round of independent reviews.
 Finally, once we agree we can’t go further, we work with our factory to flawlessly reproduce our optimized design, at scale.

 How it Began